karcass-ts/cli-service/README.md

 # @karcass/cli-service

-Cli service for karcass skeleton which helps to build simple CLI interfaces
+CLI service for <a href="https://github.com/karcass-ts/karcass">karcass</a> skeleton which helps to build simple CLI interfaces

 ## Installation